ruggeri/tech-notes/distributed-systems/amazon-services.md

       need.
     * (You could do this with EBS, btw).
     * Not infinitely scalable; max size is 6GB.
+    * They also offer Aurora, which is their fork of MySQL.
 * DynamoDB
     * NoSQL DB.
 Scalable.
 Not relational.
     * Looks like there is a library for transactions.
 Not sure how